El Salón México: The dance hall

-The work is a musical depiction of a dance hall in Mexico City called "El Salón México", which, as its name implies, represents the country of Mexico, with multiple types of music played.
-The subtitle was "A Popular Type Dance Hall in Mexico City."

-Copland observed that he despaired of the ability to portray, or even understand, the complexity that is Mexico.
-He continues to say that what he wrote, and what he knew he was writing, was a portrayal of the "visible" Mexico, to some extent the touristy Mexico.
-He chose dance as the vehicle for his musical portrayal.
+The composition, subtitled "A Popular Type Dance Hall in Mexico City," was inspired by a dancing establishment in Mexico City called "El Salón México."
+El Salón México opened in 1920 and was a popular venue for a wide variety of tunes of dances: waltz, foxtrot, tango, pasodoble, and the Cuban danzón.
+There was one entrance, but three doors off of it, where patrons sorted themselves by what kind of music and dances they wanted.
+It was frequented by people from all classes of society.
+A famous sign in the lower-class room, where barefoot dancing was frequent, stated "Don't throw cigarette butts on the floor because the ladies will burn their feet."

-Although Copland wrote in his autobiography that he had been taken to "El Salón México" by Carlos Chávez, he also learned of it from a guidebook:
+Copland wrote in his autobiography that he had been taken to "El Salón México" by Carlos Chávez, but had first learned of it from a guidebook:

 Perhaps my piece might never have been written if it hadn't been for the existence of the Salón México.
 I remember reading about it for the first time in a tourist guide book: "Harlem-type nightclub for the peepul [ sic in the original ], grand Cuban orchestra.
 Three halls: one for people dressed in your way, one for people dressed in overalls but shod, and one for the barefoot."
 When I got there, I also found a sign on the wall which said: "Please don't throw lighted cigarette butts on the floor so the ladies don't burn their feet."

 …In some inexplicable way, while milling about in those crowded halls, one really felt a live contact with the Mexican people — the atomic sense one sometimes gets in far-off places, of suddenly knowing the essence of a people — their humanity, their separate shyness, their dignity and unique charm.

-El Salón México, at Pensador Mexicano 16, opened in 1920 and was the dance capital of Mexico City.
-For dance bands it was the leading venue in the capital and country, where a wide variety of tunes were played: waltz, foxtrot, tango, pasodoble, and the Cuban danzón; Cuban orchestras often played there, and one Cuban orchestra that appeared regularly wrote a danzón called "Salón México".
-It was a place to dance and, it was said, smelled of sweat.
-There was one entrance, but three doors off of it, where patrons sorted themselves by what kind of music and dances they wanted.
-It was a rare venue where rich, middle class, and poor all attended, with a famous sign, in the lower-class or "proletariat" room, where barefoot dancing was frequent, saying "Don't throw cigarette butts on the floor because the ladies will burn their feet."

-The hall had murals, now lost, by Diego Rivera, Salvador Novo, Dolores Olmedo, and others.
-It closed in 1960.